PaddlePaddle/PARL/benchmark/torch/iql/README.md

 ## Reproduce CQL with PARL

-Based on PARL, the IQL algorithm of deep reinforcement learning has been reproduced.
+Based on PARL, the IQL algorithm of deep reinforcement learning has been reproduced, reaching the same level of indicators as the paper on continuous control datasets from the D4RL benchmark.

 > Paper: IQL in [Offline Reinforcement Learning with Implicit Q-Learning](https://arxiv.org/abs/2110.06169)